auctus-team/pycapacity/README.md

 - [`visual.plot_polytope_vertex`](https://auctus-team.github.io/pycapacity/pycapacity.visual.html#fpycapacity.visual.plot_polytope_vertex): Polytope vertices plotting function in 2d and 3d
 ---

+## Contributing and discussions

+For all the questions regarding the potential implementation, applications, supported hardware and similar please don't hesitate to leave an issue or start a [discussion](https://github.com/auctus-team/pycapacity/discussions)

+It is always helpful to hear the stories/problems/suggestions of people implementing the code!

+### Github Issues & Pull requests

+Please do not hesitate to leave an issue if you have problems/advices/suggestions regarding the code!

+If you'd like to contribute to this project but you are not very familiar with github, don't worry, let us know either by starting the discussion or posting a github issue.

 ## Code examples

 See [`demo_notebook.ipynb`](https://github.com/auctus-team/pycapacity/blob/master/demo_notebook.ipynb) for more examples of how ot use the module.